awinabaab/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # C - Even more pointers, arrays and strings
+  - What are pointers and how to use them
+  - What are multidimensional arrays and how to use them
+  - What are the most common C standard library functions to manipulate strings

 ## 0-memset.c
    A function that fills memory with a constant byte